mtlynch/mtlynch.io/_posts/2018-08-06-resurrecting-2.md

 pepper  I6      L8      NoCAP   NoPAREN I-NAME
 ```

 I didn't understand the file format yet, but I didn't have to.
-All I had to do was add a way to detect when the files changed.
+All I needed was a way to detect when the files changed.

 I copied these files to `tests/golden` so that they served as my golden outputs.
 Then, I updated the build script to add `diff`s to detect when any changes to the Python code caused these output files to change.

-I ignored two of the outputs in my end-to-end tests. `model_file` was a binary file, which wouldn't be so interesting to `diff`.
-But that was okay because if the model changed in a meaningful way, the results should manifest themselves in `test_file` and `test_output`, which are derived from the model.

-I also ignored `output.html`.
-I decided that the output visualization script was extraneous to the library.
-I planned to delete it later, so it wasn't worth getting under test.

 {% include ads.html title="zestful" %}